 As a U.S. Army veteran of 29 years and a disabled veteran, I know first-hand where the VA has failed and succeeded.
 The Veterans Access, Choice and Accountability Act was enacted in 2014 to resolve issues regarding access and accountability.
 Sadly, this act has not succeeded in bringing about change as intended.

-There is no better example of this than our own VA clinic here in El Paso.
-According to recent studies conducted by the Office of Veterans Affairs, the El Paso VA clinic received a score of 1 star out of 5 for the second time.
-The study included many factors such as death, infection rates, and wait times.
+There is no better example than at our own VA clinic here in El Paso.
+According to recent studies conducted by the Office of Veterans Affairs, the El Paso VA clinic received a score of 1 star out of 5 for a second time.
+This study included factors such as death, infection rates and wait times.
 This is unacceptable and must be fixed immediately.

-The bottom line is clear and easy to understand.
-Decisions on where and how to care for veterans should not be done at the political or institutional level, where cost is the priority.
-If the government can spend billions of dollars to send our men and women into combat for years at a time, then the government can fund an equal amount to the medical care of the men and women who have served.
-To give credit where it is due, the VA has improved the services that it provides to veterans with trauma and service connected conditions such as PTSD and other psychological issues.
-With the drastically increasing number of veterans requiring health care the government must invest more into the care they need.
+The bottom line is clear, easily understood.
+Decisions on where and how to care for veterans should not be done at a political or institutional level where cost is priority-1.
+If Government can spend billions of dollars to send our men and women into combat for years at a time, Government can fund an equal amount to the medical care of the men and women who served.
+To give credit where it is due, the VA has improved services it provides to veterans with trauma and service-connected conditions such as PTSD and other psychological issues.
+With the drastically increasing number of veterans requiring health care, the government must invest more into the care they need.

 Paid for by Samuel Lee Williams Jr for Congress